wrickord/awesome-papers/README.md

 # 📚 Research Library

 An ever-expanding collection of papers I find interesting, useful, or just plain elegant.
-Covers topics at the intersection of AI, computation, and medicine.
+Covers topics at the intersection of AI, biology, and computer science.

 ---